Woody plant encroachment: Climate change

 While changes in land management are often seen as the main driver of woody encroachment, some studies suggest that global drivers increase woody vegetation regardless of land management practices.
-For example, a representative sampling of South African grasslands, woody plant encroachment was found to be the same under different land uses and different rainfall amounts, suggesting that climate change may be the primary driver of the encroachment.
+For example, in a representative sampling of South African grasslands, woody plant encroachment was found to be the same under different land uses and different rainfall amounts, suggesting that climate change may be the primary driver of the encroachment.
 Once established, shrubs suppress grass growth, perpetuating woody plant encroachment.
 Suitable habitat for key encroacher species is expected to increase under climate change.

 Predominant global drivers include the following: